 This page outlines our plan for business continuity during the coronavirus pandemic.
 We will update this plan as the situation develops.
 For the latest information on our work to report on the government’s response to the coronavirus pandemic, visit this page or follow us on Twitter.
 Our head, Gareth Davies, has written a blog reflecting […]

 This page outlines our plan for business continuity during the coronavirus pandemic.

 We will update this plan as the situation develops.

-Our head, Gareth Davies, has written a blog reflecting on what COVID‑19 means for the NAO.
+Our head, Gareth Davies, has written a blog reflecting on our recent work auditing the government’s response to COVID-19.

 Value for Money

-In light of the wide range and significance of activities that form the government’s response to COVID‑19, we are carrying out a substantial programme of work to meet Parliament’s accountability requirements.
+In light of the wide range and significance of activities that form the government’s response to COVID‑19, we are carrying out a substantial programme of work to support Parliament in holding government to account.

-We have published two reports and one guide to date and have a further series of studies in progress.
+We have published several reports and one guide for Audit Committees to date and have a further series of studies in progress.
 These are targeted on areas where we think there have been particular challenges and where we feel there is most to learn for the future, such as around health equipment procurement and government financial support schemes.

-In recognition of the significant impact of COVID-19 on accounts production for many bodies, HM Treasury has extended its administrative deadline for the publication of central government accounts for the year ending 31 March 2020 from 30 June to 30 September.
+In recognition of the significant impact of COVID-19 on accounts production for many bodies, HM Treasury extended its administrative deadline for the publication of central government accounts for the year ending 31 March 2020 from 30 June to 30 September.

 The wellbeing of our people is our priority.
 We are following Public Health England’s advice and taking all necessary steps to minimise the risks to our colleagues, their families and the wider public.
 Our systems are designed to be operated remotely and most of our staff are working from home.